stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 1. Q001 (Riemann Hypothesis)

    * Reused component: `CH_AxiomSelection_Functional`.
-   * Why it transfers: RH encodings may depend on background set theory; CH resolving axioms influence which models of analytic number theory are considered natural.
+   * Why it transfers: RH encodings may depend on background set theory.
+CH resolving axioms influence which models of analytic number theory are considered natural.
-   * What changes: the functional is used here as a background filter to ensure RH encodings avoid extreme CH related pathologies.
+   * What changes: the functional is used as a background filter to ensure RH encodings avoid extreme CH related pathologies.

 2. Q050 (Cosmic multiverse models)

    * Reused component: `SetTheoryMultiverse_Descriptor`.
-   * Why it transfers: both set theoretic and cosmic multiverses involve families of worlds with different laws; the descriptor pattern for diversity and clustering is reusable.
+   * Why it transfers: both set theoretic and cosmic multiverses involve families of worlds with different laws.
+The descriptor pattern for diversity and clustering is reusable.
    * What changes: observables now describe physical constants or cosmological parameters instead of CH and set theoretic profiles.

 3. Q121 (AI alignment)

    * Reused component: `AxiomContext_TaggingPattern`.
-   * Why it transfers: alignment scenarios often rely on different normative “axiom sets”; tagging which value system is assumed mirrors tagging axiom contexts in set theory.
+   * Why it transfers: alignment scenarios often rely on different normative “axiom sets”.
+Tagging which value system is assumed mirrors tagging axiom contexts in set theory.
-   * What changes: CH_value is replaced by value system labels, and regularity profiles are replaced by properties of decision making under each system.
+   * What changes: `CH_value` is replaced by value system labels and regularity profiles are replaced by properties of decision making under each system.

 4. Q116 (Foundations of mathematics)

    * Reused components: all three.
-   * Why it transfers: Q116 examines general foundations; Q016 provides a concrete, fully worked example of axiom selection and multiverse description.
+   * Why it transfers: Q116 examines general foundations.
+Q016 provides a concrete, fully worked example of axiom selection and multiverse description.
    * What changes: CH specific observables are abstracted into more general foundation choice descriptors.

 ---